henning410/VuNAPI/Vulnerabilities.md

 When inserting a long, malformed string, like `this_is_some_very_very_long_malformed_string`, the server becomes unreachable because it gets stuck checking if the regex is true.

+## `/exec`

+By calling this endpoint, the attacker can insert any cmd code which gets executed.

 ## `/login`

 The `/login` endpoint expects a username and a password as body.